abhinavs/httplex/README.md

 ## Features

 The project is built using Elixir and the Phoenix framework.
-It defines a controller (`HttplexWeb.APIController`) that handles various HTTP endpoints.
+It defines a controller (`HTTPlexWeb.APIController`) that handles various HTTP endpoints.
 Each function in the controller corresponds to a different feature:

-- `index/2`: Welcomes users to HTTP Plex.
+- `index/2`: Welcomes users to HTTPlex.
 - `ip/2`: Retrieves and returns the client's IP address.
 - `user_agent/2`: Extracts and returns the User-Agent header.
 - `headers/2`: Collects and returns all request headers.